 The University Libraries’ Scholarly Communications program promotes open access and supports faculty in new and emerging forms of scholarly dissemination.
-Through educational programing and assistance with dissemination, the program supports faculty and students at the university with author rights, publishing, and copyright.
+Through educational programming and assistance with dissemination, the program supports faculty and students at the university with author rights, publishing, and copyright.

 Services and Resources